j5v/xetune/README.md

   - Ratios within integer limits.
   - Compose from selected notes in other tunings.
 - View many tunings together, over a range of up to four octaves, including an octave of subharmonics.
+  - Edit the name and description of tunings.
   - Duplicate tunings.
-  - Remove tunings (from the view) and remove notes from tunings.
+  - Remove tunings.
-  - Edit in detail in the JSON Configuration (we don't recommend this, but you can).
   - Select notes among tunings, and:
     - View their intervals, as cents and relative errors to ratios.
     - Copy notes into a new tuning.
+    - Remove notes from tunings.
+  - Edit the configuration as JSON (we don't recommend this, but you can).
-- Import .scl (Scala format) files as a tuning, via drag-and-drop.
+- Drag-and-drop `.scl` (Scala format) files.
-- Export tunings as .scl files, via download.
+- Download tunings as `.scl` files.

 # Feature requests and feedback

-I'm open to [feature requests](https://github.com/j5v/xetune/labels/enhancement), and most of the backlog is written up as [issues](https://github.com/j5v/xetune/issues).
+I'm open to [feature requests](https://github.com/j5v/xetune/labels/enhancement), and most of the backlog is in [issues](https://github.com/j5v/xetune/issues).

 # Dependencies and data use